kumahq/kuma-website/app/_src/quickstart/docker-demo.md

 1. **Start the control plane**

-   Run the Kuma control plane in a Docker container:
+   Use the official Docker image to run the {{ Kuma }} control plane.
+This image starts the control plane binary automatically, so no extra flags or configurations are needed for this guide.
+Simply use the `run` command:

    ```sh
    docker run \
      --detach \